prashal/prashal.github.io/_posts/2018-04-28-software-projects.markdown

 hidden: true
 tags: [Prasanta, Details, projects, software]
 ---
 As a part of timepass and my hobby, I have written some codes.
 I am more like windows guy.
-So most of my projects are for windows using Visual C++ as compiler
+So most of my projects are for windows using Visual C++ as compiler.

 ## Windows Application using VC++ 2010 Express